data-d-s-d/data-d-s-d/README.md

 ### Hello there! 😁

-Im Diego and I'm a Data analyst, currently living in Argentina.
+Im Diego and I'm a Data Scientist, currently living in Argentina.

 I will be sharing mainly my code in SQL and Python 🐍